 Despite being a small borough, Edgewood has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

 The most common language spoken in Edgewood is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and African languages.